Low Dose Naltrexone Therapy [Can It Treat Cancer?]

 Naltrexone is an FDA-approved drug to treat heroin and opiate addiction.
 Used in low doses, and off-label, it is now being used to treat a variety of conditions, ranging from multiple sclerosis, AIDs, Alzheimer’s, and Crohn’s disease.
-What about low dose naltrexone for cancer?
+Low dose naltrexone therapy is also used to treat cancer.

 What Is Naltrexone?